cbcrc/generator-koco/README.md

 # Knockout Component - Koco - Generator

-A knockout component based project structure and conventions.
+A knockout components based project structure and conventions.
 It should be used when wanting to quickly scaffold a project structure and start right away with basic modules to create a single page application.

 ## Table of contents